 - Choosing nutritious snacks that are also good for the teeth, including cheese, which has protective enzymes; yogurt; raw vegetables like carrots, celery, broccoli and peppers; and sugarless gum or candies

 - Avoiding hard candy, such as jaw breakers and hard taffy, and limiting hard nuts if your child has a bridge or crown

 - Not allowing your child to lie down with a bottle of milk or fruit juice, either for a nap or at night, or allowing them to carry around a bottle filled with juice.
 The length of time a child has the bottle matters just as much as what is in it.

 Taking these measures will help to substantially reduce or prevent cavities and other damage to your child’s teeth.
-To learn more, please call our pediatric dentists, Dr. Andrea Mason and Dr. Mark Van Duker, at 360-352-3515.
+To learn more, please call our pediatric dentist, Dr. Andrea Mason, at 360-352-3515.
 At Olympia Pediatric Dentistry, we are dedicated to your child’s dental health and dietary needs in Olympia, Washington, and will do what we can to ensure they have a healthy smile for years to come!